 For university credit, contact: Professor Mike Gismondi, mailto:firstname.lastname@example.org

-You can download here the description of the Study Circles and Action Circles and the MOOC’s description as a pdf:
+You can read the description of the Study Circles and Action Circles, testimonials, Synergia’s mandate, and the report on the 2019 MOOC:

 For updates, follow Synergia on our Facebook page: